TianyouLi2023/ADFxLMS-BC-algorithm/README.md

 (2) Tianyou Li, Sipei Zhao, Kai Chen and Jing Lu, "A diffusion filtered-x affine projection algorithm for distributed active noise control," Inter-noise 2023, 2023-3-3-8, 2023.

-(3) Tianyou Li, Hongji Duan, Sipei Zhao, Jing Lu and Ian S. Burnett, "An Improved Augmented Diffusion Algorithm with Bidirectional Communication for a Distributed Active Noise Control System," The Journal of the Acoustic Society of America (Under Review), 2023.
+(3) Tianyou Li, Li Rao, Sipei Zhao, Jing Lu and Ian S. Burnett, "An Improved Augmented Diffusion Algorithm with Bidirectional Communication for a Distributed Active Noise Control System," The Journal of the Acoustic Society of America (Under Review), 2023.